 About ShadowBrook Farm

 ShadowBrook Farm is a small, family owned diversified vegetable farm.
 We own a total of 34 acres.
-About 10 acres are devoted to growing specialty vegetables and herbs chemical free and with non-gmo seed.* We also plant about an acre of cut-flowers.
+About 10 acres are devoted to growing specialty vegetables and herbs chemical free and with non-gmo seed.* We also grow some cut-flowers.
 We are committed to sustainable farming practices and are devoted to being good stewards of our land.
-Our goal is to plant green manure crops in a third of our vegetable ground annually. *We had been "certified organic" since 1998.
+Our goal is to plant green manure crops in a third of our vegetable ground annually. *We had been “certified organic” since 1998.
 This year, however, we failed to submit our paperwork in a timely fashion and are not currently certified.
-We are working to correct this necessity to recertfy.
-Our practices have not changed - we still do not use gmo-seed, do not use chemical fertilizer or herbicides.
-Sustainability is our goal by using natural methods to grow our products that we provide at farmers' markets and to other local establishments.
+Our practices have not changed – we still do not use gmo-seed, do not use chemical fertilizer or herbicides.
+Sustainability is our goal by using natural methods to grow our products that we provide at farmers’ markets and to other local establishments.

 We have a herd of dairy goats that are not only part of the rotation, but also provide milk for our Dutch Girl Creamery Artisan cheese production.
 We are currently using four hoop-houses to extend our growing season.
 Using this system we are able to produce vegetables for ten months a year.

 We have 12 acres in alfalfa which we use for our own animals rotational grazing and for making compost.
 We want to help move towards a “regional food system” where food is sold directly to the consumer rather than traveling many miles to reach the end user.
 We strive to produce the highest quality and freshest vegetables available.
 We are located within the three mile city limit of Lincoln .